 Mission

 The Council meets on the second Thursday of the month, except for July and August.
 All meetings are open to the public, and the public is encouraged to attend and participate.
 Monthly Council meetings provide a forum to address important issues affecting the watershed, exchange information, improve communication and provide oversight on restoration, education and outreach projects.
-The Council is not a regulatory body, but it may make recommendations to established decision-making bodies concerning the protection, restoration, and enhancement of the quality of the McKenzie watershed.
 The Council strives to achieve consensus on all actions.

 We work primarily with private landowners on a voluntary basis to conserve and restore riparian and aquatic habitat, cooperate with partners to monitor and maintain water quality, implement watershed education programs, focus outreach to residents and provide a monthly forum for addressing important issues.